MCU Connection Guide

 -

-lsusbis not found, install it first:sudo apt-get install usbutils - If no devices are displayed after execution, consider changing the host device.
+lsusbcommand does not exist, please install it first:sudo apt-get install usbutils - If no devices are displayed after execution, consider replacing the host.

 -

-Identify Device Information According to the figure below, identify your device in the
+Identify Device Information Refer to the images below to identify your device in the output of

 Verify Firmware Type

-- Based on the firmware you flashed, check the following key information in the
+- Based on the firmware you flashed, check for the following key information in the

 lsusbresults:- USB Firmware: Should display